 Funnily enough, it’s self-perpetuating: when it’s sunny and +23°C, you spend more time outside being active and exposed to sunlight, which helps you feel happier, healthier and keen on spending more time outdoors.

-Well, obviously, it is.
+Well, obviously, it does.
 The question is where to find such places where the weather is balmy and beautiful all year round.
 Do they even exist in Europe?
 Or do we all have to emigrate to the Central Valley in Costa Rica to enjoy the health benefits of ‘sunny and +23°C’ all year round?

 The good news is that if you’d prefer to retire closer to Britain, there are locations in Europe with absolutely amazing microclimates that can give you a near-perfect climate to support your health.